uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 console.log(typeof s); // string
 ```

-> Note that it's also possible to write strings using double quotes, however in most projects strings are written using single quotes.
-> We will stick to this convention.
+> Note that it's also possible to write strings using double quotes, however in most projects strings are written using single quotes and we will stick to this convention.
+> Nevertheless, we want to stress that there is absolutely nothing wrong to use double quotes.
+> However, you should be consistent throughout your project—pick one style and stick to it.

 The `+` operator works on strings and does concatenation: